conotoium/Youtube-Darkmode/README.md

 # Youtube Darkmode Fix

+> [!CAUTION]
+> This has been temporarily removed while I figure out why the file is pinging my antivirus

 Basically I got pissed at the issue and I decided to fix it because I can.
 <br>
 Love being able to apply my knowledge so I dont need to wait for solutions :).